ormenesse/model-serving-framework/README.md

 https://github.com/ormenesse/models_serve
 ```

-The app will automatically serve on port 80 and each model will be wating to be served on, for an exemple:
+The app will automatically serve on port 80 and each model will be waiting to be served on, for an exemple:
 - /baseUrl/Model1
 - /baseUrl/Model2
 - /baseUrl/Etl1